-As at December 31, 2023, bank charges and interest expenses mainly included commitment fees paid for the CHF 700 million multicurrency credit facility entered into on July 7, 2023.
-Bank charges and interest expenses as at December 31, 2022 mainly included commitment fees paid for the three bank overdraft facilities.
+As of December 31, 2024 and December 31, 2023, bank charges and interest expenses mainly included fees paid for the credit facility entered into on July 7, 2023.
 Refer to 5.4 Liquidity risk for additional information.
+Interest income primarily relates to interest earned on our short-term cash investments.

-The increase in foreign exchange gain/(losses) during the period ended December 31, 2023 was primarily due to the negative effect to our monetary assets from the fluctuation in the exchange rates, in particular the CHF/USD exchange rate.
+The foreign exchange gain / (loss) during the period ended December 31, 2024 are primarily due to foreign exchange rate revaluation effects (i.e., unrealized foreign exchange impacts), in particular the CHF/USD exchange rate.